zachmccabe/zachmccabe.github.io/postcard.md

 ---

-*Figuring I could be a useful human by putting my cameras to work, I jumped into photography by hiring myself out to NGO clients.*

-*I had a lot to learn.*
+*Figuring I could be a useful human by putting my cameras to work, I jumped into photography by hiring myself out to NGO clients.
+I had a lot to learn.
+Here are a few notes to my younger self.*

 ## Brass tacks, tactfully

 You seem savvy enough to know that there is more to this work than good intentions.
+Nevertheless, it is a messy business.
 Hash out expectations with your client as early as possible.